Biking

 Wick House

 Wick House is the large dilapidated building at the northernmost point of the Common by the entrance on Richmond Hill (near Nightingale Lane).
 Designed by Sir William Chambers for the artist Sir Joshua Reynolds, Wick House was built in 1772 and has sadly deteriorated in condition.
-Subject to various planning conditions, Wick House is scheduled to be partially demolished and redeveloped in the near future.
-This will cause restricted access to the Common from that entrance for a period of time.
-The Conservators are working with the architects and developers to ensure any disruption is minimised.
+Subject to various planning conditions, Wick House was scheduled to be partially demolished and redeveloped.
+The Conservators are working through the Council to ensure its condition is addressed.

 Litter